-- on an actual basis - on a pro-forma basis to reflect (the number of common shares to be issued for each Series as disclosed parenthetically) (1) the conversion of all outstanding shares of our Series A Preferred Stock (6,872,319), Series B Preferred Stock (8,099,371), Series C Preferred Stock (3,830,062), and Series D Preferred Stock (19,600,557), the exercise and conversion of a warrant to purchase our Series C Preferred Stock (13,600) and two warrants to purchase our Series D Preferred Stock (27,993), and the exchange of all shares of common stock of EyeGate Pharma S.A.S. (presented as non-controlling interests) into the following shares of our Preferred Stock (inclusive of anti-dilution shares) - Series B Preferred Stock (5,764,542), Series C Preferred Stock (2,055,153) and Series D Preferred Stock (3,932,447) and the subsequent conversion of such shares into shares of our common stock, all into 50,196,044 shares of our common stock immediately prior to the closing of the offering, (2) the exercise of two warrants to purchase an aggregate of 120,000 shares of our common stock, (3) issuance of 165,091 shares of our common stock to the University of Miami, (4) shares of our common stock issuable upon the conversion of our convertible notes (including accrued interest) - 2012 Notes, as amended (\$590,842), 2013 Notes, as amended (\$1,507,795) and 2014 Notes (\$994,844), into , and common shares, respectively.
-The convertible notes will convert into shares of our common stock at a conversion price equal to 70% of the public offering price as described in the "Description of Capital Stock" Section and (5) the filing of our amended and restated certificate of incorporation immediately prior to the closing of this offering. - on a pro forma as adjusted basis to give further effect to our issuance and sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range listed on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- on an actual basis; - on a pro forma basis to reflect (1) the conversion of all outstanding shares of our Series A Preferred Stock, Series B Preferred Stock, Series C Preferred Stock, and Series D Preferred Stock, the exercise and conversion of a warrant to purchase our Series C Preferred Stock and two warrants to purchase our Series D Preferred Stock, and the exchange of certain shares of common stock of EyeGate Pharma S.A.S. into shares of our Series B Preferred Stock, Series C Preferred Stock and Series D Preferred Stock and the subsequent conversion of such shares into shares of our common stock, all into 50,196,044 shares of our common stock immediately prior to the closing of the offering, (2) the exercise of two warrants to purchase an aggregate of 120,000 shares of our common stock, and (3) the filing of our amended and restated certificate of incorporation immediately prior to the closing of this offering; and - shares of our common stock issuable upon the conversion of our 2012 Notes, 2013 Notes and 2014 Notes, as described in the "Description of Capital Stock Section" - on a pro forma as adjusted basis to give further effect to our issuance and sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range listed on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.